getalp/Flaubert/flue/README.md

 To fine-tune FlauBERT on constituency parsing on the French Treebank, see instructions [here](https://github.com/mcoavoux/self-attentive-parser).

-Pretrained parsing models will be available soon!
+Pretrained parsing models for both FlauBERT and camembert are now available!

 # 5. Word Sense Disambiguation
 ## 5.1.
 Verb Sense Disambiguation